 Know Their Behaviors (Post-Entry)

 Once they enter your site (or establishment), fraudsters will think their synthetic IDs are working.
-That’s when you close the gates.
 You need to remember that detecting synthetic IDs won’t work if you’re vetting them through a credit-report tool.
 After all, fraudsters groomed their IDs to withstand that tool.
 You need to vet IDs with an identity-focused approach.
 That requires identity-focused tools.
 Here are some fraud prevention services that satisfy this demand:

 Comply360® verifies all data given by new cardholders.
 Whenever an issue arises, this tool will provide specific flags that explains the suspicious activity.
-This tool is similar to Chargeback’s response generator.
-But instead of being advised on dispute responses, Comply360® advises you on how to handle synthetic IDs when they arise.
-Learn more here.
+Comply360® advises you on how to handle synthetic IDs when they arise.

 Tip 2: Create Partnerships

 I didn’t click on it (it’s not my thing).
 But you can imagine the available tools that let fraudsters cause serious harm.
-That lead me to an epiphany: fraudsters need free and reliable information.
-We can offer the same service for fraud prevention.
+That is why it is so important for merchants to stay up to date on current fraud trends.